WhatsApp/proxy/charts/whatsapp-proxy-chart/deployments/README.md

 > **Important**: The version of `kubectl` you install is important.
 The minor version of the installed `kubectl` cannot be more than 1 version different from your Kubernetes cluster version.
 >
-> You can check the version of your Kubernetes cluster in EKS by going to https://us-east-1.console.aws.amazon.com/eks/home?region=us-east-1.
-In the list, you can see the Kubernetes version.
+> You can check the version of your Kubernetes cluster in EKS by going to https://console.aws.amazon.com/eks/.
+In the list, you can see the Kubernetes version for your cluster.
 >
 > For example, if your cluster's Kubernetes version is 1.23, the `kubectl` version that you install cannot be lower than 1.22.x or higher than 1.24.x.
 You should always install the latest version of `kubectl` that is compatible with your Kubernetes cluster, so in this case, the latest `kubectl` version that you can install is 1.24.9.